Essential Uruguay: Montevideo, Colonia, Punta del Este

 Route : Montevideo (3 nights) → Colonia del Sacramento UNESCO (1 night) → Punta del Este / Casapueblo (3 nights) → return flight Montevideo

 Uruguay (176,215 km², 3.4 million inhabitants, independent since 1828) is nicknamed 'the Switzerland of South America' for its stability, and ranks among the world's most progressive countries.
-It is home to two UNESCO sites: Colonia del Sacramento (1995), a former colonial town founded in 1680 that changed hands seven times between Portugal and Spain, and Fray Bentos (2015), birthplace of the 'OXO' meat extract.
-Montevideo, the capital, unfolds its Ciudad Vieja, its Mercado del Puerto and its 22-km Rambla, and hosts the world's longest Carnival (40 days, the candombe Las Llamadas parade UNESCO-listed in 2009).
-Punta del Este, the 'South American Saint-Tropez', charms with the Irarrázabal Mano and Casapueblo, the work of painter Carlos Páez Vilaró.
-Inland, gaucho estancias perpetuate pastoral life around the asado and Tannat, now the national grape.
-Allow about ten days, private or combined with neighboring Argentina (Buenos Aires 1 h by ferry from Colonia).
+Two UNESCO sites: Colonia del Sacramento (1995), a colonial town that changed hands seven times between Portugal and Spain, and Fray Bentos (2015), birthplace of the 'OXO' meat extract.
+Montevideo, the capital, unfolds its Ciudad Vieja and 22-km Rambla, and hosts the world's longest Carnival, 40 days, with the UNESCO-listed candombe Las Llamadas parade.
+Punta del Este, the 'South American Saint-Tropez', charms with the Irarrázabal Mano.
+Inland, gaucho estancias perpetuate pastoral life around the asado and Tannat.
+Allow about ten days, alone or combined with neighboring Argentina.

 Duration : 8 days